ministryofjustice/satis-s3/README.md

 - `AWS_DEFAULT_REGION` The AWS region the bucket is in

-- `CONFIG_PATH` The path to the Satis config.json file

-- `OUT_PATH` The path of where the Satis repo should be built

 - `S3_BUCKET` The bucket to write the artifacts to

-#### Optional environment variables

 - `GITHUB_AUTH` [Personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for access to GitHub.
 Use this to avoid hitting GitHub API rate limits.

 - `S3_PATH` The path inside the bucket to write the artifacts to